aicenter/simod/README.md

 ### Taxify Competition: Team AIC's Solver

 The solution method is implemented in Java 8.
 The dependencies are managed by Maven 3.3.9.
+To solve a integer linear program that appears as one of the subproblems of the solution approach, we use a mathematical optimization solver Gurobi 8.1.0.
+Gurobi is a dependency that is not in Maven and needs to be installed from http://www.gurobi.com/.

 Choose an arbitrary base directory.
 The base directory will be denoted $BASEDIR.

-1. Clone the project to a directory called $BASEDIR/taxify.
+1. Clone the project/put the source codes to the directory called $BASEDIR/taxify.

 2. The data are expected in a folder $BASEDIR/data.